-The campaign will wrap up by mid-November, and we'd love to have all investments completed by early December.
+The campaign will wrap up at the end of May and we'd love to have all investments completed by mid-June.
 The Board of Directors will close the investment offering period at their discretion.
-The sooner we reach our goal of $3 million, the sooner we can get our store open.
+The sooner we reach our goal of $3.3 million, the sooner we can get our store open.

 I want to do something, but I don’t have the minimum investment amount!

 There are a number of ways for you to participate: